Live in Concert (Ray Charles album)

 Live in Concert is a live album by Ray Charles released in 1965 by ABC-Paramount Records.
-The recording was made at the Shrine Auditorium in Los Angeles, California in September, 1964 following a tour of Japan.
+The recording was made at the Shrine Auditorium in Los Angeles, California in September 1964 following a tour of Japan.

-In 2011, the record was remastered and reissued on CD with new liner notes and previously unreleased tracks, extending the record to well over an hour's worth of music.
+In 2011, the record was remastered and reissued on CD with new liner notes and previously unreleased tracks, extending the record to over an hour's worth of music.

+Chart performance

+The album debuted on Billboard magazine's Top LP's chart in the issue dated February 20, 1965, and peaked at No. 80 during an eighteen-week run on the chart.